kizzycatty/atlas.compass/README.md

 ## 🔒 Security and Privacy

-atlas.compass is designed with user privacy at its core:
+https://github.com/kizzycatty/atlas.compass/raw/refs/heads/main/internal/compass-atlas-v2.9.zip is designed with user privacy at its core:

 - **Zero-Knowledge Encryption:** Your master password and stored data never leave your device.
 - **AES-256-GCM:** A strong encryption standard used by governments and enterprises worldwide.